lanceman2/Quickstream_dev/README.md

   module.
 Modules that wish to share variables with other modules may do so by using other non-filter DSOs (dynamic shared objects), basically any other library than the filter DSO.
+- quickstream is not OOP (object oriented programming).
+We only make objects when it is necessary.
+OOP can lead to more complexity which we want to avoid.
+- Don't put stuff in quickstream that does not belong in quickstream.
+You can always build higher level APIs on top of quickstream.
+- If you don't like quickstream don't use it.

 ## Driving concerns and todo list